- Small class sizes and low student-faculty ratio

 |ENGL 160||Composition and Rhetoric||

-The Nursing Program has been granted provisional approval status by the Pennsylvania State Board of Nursing.
-Upon graduation with the Bachelor of Science in Nursing degree, graduates not previously licensed to practice nursing will be eligible to apply to take the Registered Nurse Licensure Examination.
-The Nursing Program has applied for accreditation by the Commission on Collegiate Nursing Education, One Dupont Circle, NW Suite 530, Washington, DC, 20036, 1-202-887-6791.
+The Nursing Program has been granted approval status by the Pennsylvania State Board of Nursing.
+Upon graduation with the Bachelor of Science in Nursing degree, graduates not previously licensed to practice nursing will be eligible to apply to take the Registered Nurse Licensure Examination (NCLEX).
+The baccalaureate degree in nursing program at Marywood University is accredited by the Accreditation Commission on Education in Nursing until 2022.
+It is also accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW Suite 530, Washington, DC, 20036, 1-202-887-6791 until 2019.